 The other day I was at an event where someone was answering a question about what they do to be such an effective public speaker.
 They highlighted the need for taking time to prepare, with the shorter the presentation, often the longer the time it takes to prepare it.

 They then used a famous story and gave an attribution.
-This made me smile, as I recognise how often so many quotes are misattributed, and took me to wondering why.
+This made me smile, as I recognise how often so many quotes are misattributed and took me to wonder why.
 So, first the story, then the attribution thought.

-On being complemented for writing a erudite, entertaining and educational letter to a national newspaper, Mark Twain said: “Thank you.
+On being complimented for writing an erudite, entertaining and educational letter to a national newspaper, Mark Twain said: “Thank you.
 If I’d had more time I would have written a shorter one.”